ebunle/Feedback-linearization-vs-cascaded-PI-for-an-islanded-grid-forming-inverter/README.md

 | 2, load step rejection | load resistance halves, 9.67 → 4.84 mΩ | Figure 3 |
 | 3, parameter mistune | FL controller's belief of $R_f$ steps 0.76 → 1.14 mΩ | Figure 4 |

-Note: Figure 1 in the paper is the model and control structure diagram, which is not produced by the simulation scripts.

 ## Running